-HIV is an ever present and constant threat in the times we live in today.
+HIV is an ever-present and constant threat in the times we live in today.
 It is a virus that attacks the immune system of a person and leaves it vulnerable to infections that become fatal.
-Once HIV blows into full AIDS there is no cure to the disease.
-However in more recent times, there have been treatments developed to minimize the rapid spread of HIV in a person’s immune system.
+Once HIV blows into full AIDS there is no cure for the disease.
+However, in more recent times, there have been treatments developed to minimize the rapid spread of HIV in a person’s immune system.
 Most notable of these treatments is ART or Antiretroviral Therapy.
 ART is very effective at reducing the spread and ravages of HIV in the immune system of an infected person.
 This proper treatment greatly increases an infected person’s lifespan.
 Proper treatment can make HIV very manageable and leave a lot of room for a fairly long and productive life.
 As long as the HIV virus is detected and treated as soon as possible it can be a very treatable and manageable condition.
 ART can also inhibit and greatly reduce the spread of HIV to other individuals in the course of sexual contact.

-There are many ways to reduce risk of contracting HIV or not getting infected at all.
+There are many ways to reduce the risk of contracting HIV or not getting infected at all.
 To know these methods, it is good to know how HIV is commonly transmitted.

 Common ways of transmitting HIV.

 HIV is most commonly passed on by sexual contact with an infected person.
 It can also be transmitted through the exchange of bodily fluids like semen and blood.
 It can also be transmitted through using unsafe and contaminated utensils like toothbrushes, razors, and needles.
 It can also be contracted by receiving a blood transfusion from an infected person.
 An infected mother can also transfer the virus to her unborn child if she is pregnant.